dsrhaslab/lazyfs/reproduced-bugs/README.md

 In summary, follow these steps to reproduce manually the bugs:
 1. Follow the instructions to install LazyFS.
-2. Install the SUT (i.e., LevelDB, ZooKeeper).
+2. Install the SUT (e.g., LevelDB, ZooKeeper).
 3. Execute the script of the corresponding test.